 Bi and Tri-Colour

-Bi-colour LED lights consists of two light emitting dies in a single case.
+- Bi-colour LED lights consist of two light-emitting dies in a single case.
 The wiring is inversely parallel which means one is in forward direction and another in backward which makes one die lit at one time.
-Flow of current alternates between two dies which results in colour variation.
+The flow of current alternates between two dies which results in colour variation.

 Red Green Blue LEDs

-These emits red, green and blue light and also allows to combine these three primary colours and produce a new colour.
+These emit red, green and blue light and also allows to combine these three primary colours and produce a new colour.
 These are used in accent lighting, lights shows and status indicators.

-14 and 16 segment- they cover full 26 character of roman alphabet in uppercase and with numerals 0-9
+- 14 and 16 segment- they cover full 26 characters of the Roman alphabet in uppercase and with numerals 0-9

-Matrix segment- covers full alphabets (upper and lower), all number and full variety of symbols.
+- Matrix segment- covers full alphabets (upper and lower), all number and a full variety of symbols.

 These LEDs use aluminium/ceramic body which provides heat dissipation.
-One example is Edison light bulb design.
+One example is the Edison light bulb design.